devfile/devfile-web/CONTRIBUTING.md

 If comments have been given in a review, they have to be addressed before merging.

 After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.

+## Troubleshooting

+- There is a known issue with Apple Silicon (arm64) architectures that may cause the `build_viewer.sh` script to fail.
+If this issue occurs first run `export PLATFORM_EV=linux/arm64`.